postgresml/postgresml/pgml-cms/blog/componentizing-rust.md

 ```
 !!!

-in your copy component add `data-action="page:messageUpdated@window->copy#messageUpdated"` to the outer most div.
+in your copy component template add `data-action="page:messageUpdated@window->copy#messageUpdated"` to the outer most div.

 and add a method in our copy controller called messageUpdated like so: